linked-db/linked-ql/README.md

 <tr><td>
 <details _name="setup"><summary>Postgres</summary>

 Install and connect the [`pg`](https://github.com/brianc/node-postgres) client.
+(Or another postgres client of your choice.)
 Use Linked QL as a wrapper over that.

 ```cmd
 npm install pg